 - The school (or you) can request that Local Authority Services carry out a statutory assessment of your child's needs.
 This is a legal process which sets out the amount of support that will be provided for your child. - After the request has been made to the 'Panel of Professionals' (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child's needs.
-If they do not think your child needs this, they will ask the school to continue with the current support. - After the reports have all been sent in, the Panel of Professionals will decide if your child's needs are severe, complex and lifelong.
+If they do not think your child needs this, they will ask the school to continue with the current support and monitor. - After the reports have all been sent in, the Panel of Professionals will decide if your child's needs are severe, complex and lifelong.
 If this is the case, they will write an Education Health Care Plan (EHCP).
-If this is not the case, they will ask the school to continue with the current level of support, and, also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible. - The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used, and what strategies must be put in place.
-It will also have long- and short-term goals for your child. - The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
+If this is not the case, they will ask the school to continue with the current level of support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.

+- The EHC Plan will outline the provision which must be put into place by health and/or educational settings. individual/small group support your child will receive from the LA and how the support should be used, and what strategies must be put in place.
+It will also have long- and short-term goals for your child. - The additional adult may be used to support your child with whole class learning, the delivery of individual programs or small groups which will include your child.

-3. How can I let the school know I am concerned about my child's progress in school?
+How can I let the school know I am concerned about my child's progress in school?